polishing your pitch for venture capital

-Nothing tests an entrepreneur like a one-minute limit, and conference co-founder Karen Fast was right there, enforcing the 60-second rule with her wind-up kitchen timer.
+Nothing tests an entrepreneur like a 1-minute limit, and conference organizers are right there enforcing the 60-second rule with a wind-up kitchen timer.
 Low tech, but highly effective.

 “Time’s up!”

-So here are a few tips for for anyone who’s trying to write an elevator pitch or convey a big idea in a really small amount of time.
+So here are a few tips for for anyone who’s trying to write a one-minute elevator pitch or convey a big idea in a really small amount of time.

-• What you say in an elevator pitch is important, but it’s what choose NOT to say that makes all the difference.
+• What you say in a 1-minute elevator pitch is not as important as what you choose NOT to say.

-blank• Don’t try to condense your 20-minute slide deck into a one minute elevator pitch.
+• Don’t try to condense your 20-minute deck into a 1-minute elevator pitch.

-About half of the wildcard presenters did this… they just cherry-picked what they thought were the most important bullet points from their 10-minute PowerPoint presentations.
+About half of the wildcard presenters at the Bend Venture Conference did this… they just cherry-picked what they thought were the most important bullet points from their full-length PowerPoint presentations.
+So their one-minute pitch seemed disjointed and out of context.

-But a one-minute elevator pitch is a completely different animal.
+A one-minute elevator pitch is a completely different animal.
 You need a script that’s conceived, written and honed down specifically for the purpose or dramatizing your big idea in 60 seconds or less.
+It’s important.
+Don’t take shortcuts.

 • Tell your story, starting with the problem and solution.

-In radio, 60 seconds is enough time to establish a plot, develop memorable characters and introduce a touch of humor.
-So you should be able to convey the gist of your business idea in the time allowed.
+In advertising 60 seconds is enough time to establish a plot, develop memorable characters and establish an emotional connection with the audience.
+So you should be able to convey the gist of your business idea in that amount of time.

 Great print ads work on a 3 second level, a 30-second level, and a 3-minute level.
-Your pitch should work the same way, if you have time.
+Your pitch should work the same way.
 In any case, you’ll have to get to the value proposition immediately.

 • Get the right person up on stage.

-It’s not always the CEO or the person with the most experience.
-One of the presenters on Friday had a good script, but his demeanor was just too laid back to get people’s attention.
+It’s not always the CEO or the person with the most experience who should be doing the 1-minute pitch.
+One of the presenters at the BVC had a good script, but his demeanor was just too laid back to get people’s attention.
 Another, who had an impressive track record of start-ups, bumbled it completely.

 • Forget about introducing yourself.

-• Remember, the voting audience is judging the presentation as well as the idea.
+• Remember, investors are judging the presentation as well as the idea.

 For instance, there was a company at the Bend Venture Conference that has potential to cure Malaria.
 Seriously.
-Unfortunately, the presenter completely missed it and bored the audience to death.
-They may have had the biggest big idea of all, but they got beat out on style points.
+Unfortunately, the presenter bored the audience to death and that big idea got completely forgotten.
+They may have had the biggest big idea of all, but they got beat out on execution.

 • Don’t underestimate the power of a good, old-fashioned product demonstration.

-Guess who won the wildcard round… The one guy who could demonstrate his product right then and there.
+Guess who won the wildcard round at the Bend Venture Conference… The one guy who could demonstrate his product right then and there.
 He showed the audience what his product does, and didn’t waste one second explaining how it does it.

 Writing your one-minute pitch is one of the hardest things you’ll do.
 You have to put aside your businessman hat, and think like an entertainer.
 It’s not for everyone.